Wim Kok: First term (1994–1998)

 In 1997, more flexibility introduced into the parental leave scheme, with employees able to request to spread leave over more than 26 weeks or take up more hours per week.
 That same year the rent subsidy was changed, with subject subsidies for tenants becoming more explicitly aimed at support for lower-income groups.
 Also in 1997, coverage of the AWBZ (a separate mandatory insurance scheme for long-term care set up in 1968) was extended to residential care for the elderly.
-From 1997 the TOG act on ‘allowance for cost of maintenance of multiple and severely physically handicapped children’ “offers a financial support to parents who look after their severely handicapped children (3 till 18 years) at their home.”
+From 1997 the TOG act on 'allowance for cost of maintenance of multiple and severely physically handicapped children' "offers a financial support to parents who look after their severely handicapped children (3 till 18 years) at their home."
 In January 1998, national Disability Insurance was abolished, but a new law called Wajong was introduced.
-In addition, An Act of 24 April 1997 provided for “a new insurance to protect self-employed workers and their spouses in case of long-term disability.”
-An Act of 11 September 1997 provided for “new regulations that concern persons who are under the age of 65, suffer from physical or mental disabilities and can therefore only work full-time in jobs which are especially suited for them.”
-It also provided that each community ("gemeente") “has the responsibility to provide as many employment opportunities as possible to persons who are considered able to work only in jobs tailored to their needs or capacities.”
-From July 1997 onwards, “the residents of care homes no longer pay individually for the viewing and listening fee.”
-The Temporary Income Provision Former In-land Navigation Entrepreneurs Act of 1997 sought “to rectify a lack of income support for entrepreneurs who have become incapable of continuing their work for reasons of old-age or disability.
-The income assistance and benefit provisions become effective as of 1 January 1999.”
+In addition, an Act of 24 April 1997 provided for "a new insurance to protect self-employed workers and their spouses in case of long-term disability."
+An Act of 11 September 1997 provided for "new regulations that concern persons who are under the age of 65, suffer from physical or mental disabilities and can therefore only work full-time in jobs which are especially suited for them."
+It also provided that each community ("gemeente") "has the responsibility to provide as many employment opportunities as possible to persons who are considered able to work only in jobs tailored to their needs or capacities."
+From July 1997 onwards, "the residents of care homes no longer pay individually for the viewing and listening fee."
+The Temporary Income Provision Former In-land Navigation Entrepreneurs Act of 1997 sought "to rectify a lack of income support for entrepreneurs who have become incapable of continuing their work for reasons of old-age or disability.
+The income assistance and benefit provisions become effective as of 1 January 1999."

-From April 1998 onwards, persons aged 65 and above received a higher than other persons entitled to social assistance, known as the elderly person norm.
-An Act of 23 April 1998 established new rules with regard to the (re)integration of the disabled, such as renumeration, the promotion of equal opportunities, the provision of facilities, reintegration benefits, allowances for occupationally disabled WAZ insured persons, income supplements for occupationally disabled self-employed persons, wage supplements, and starter loans.
+From April 1998 onwards, persons aged 65 and above received a support higher than other persons entitled to social assistance, known as the elderly person norm.
+An Act of 23 April 1998 established new rules with regard to the (re)integration of the disabled, such as remuneration, the promotion of equal opportunities, the provision of facilities, reintegration benefits, allowances for occupationally disabled WAZ insured persons, income supplements for occupationally disabled self-employed persons, wage supplements, and starter loans.

 In the 1998 general election, the Labour party gained eight seats; the coalition retained its majority, and cabinet formation resulted in a continuation of policies with the second Kok cabinet.